 Digital Science Webinar: The Evolution of Scholarly Access and Sharing

-Laura Wheeler, Community Manager at Digital Science will be hosting our third webinar, “The Evolution of Scholarly Access and Sharing” where we’ll discuss changes in access to scholarly content.
+Laura Wheeler, Community Manager at Digital Science will be hosting our third webinar, “The Evolution of Scholarly Access and Sharing”.

 - John Wilbanks, the Chief Commons Officer at Sage Bionetworks, will cover the evolution and importance of open access (OA) to scholarly research communication.
 He’ll touch on some stories from Sage’s work including results around shared data, provenance, and open collaborations.